cotoami/cotoami/README.md

 The screenshot above is an example of a concept map explaining why we have seasons (originally presented in the article at Concept Maps official website: http://cmap.ihmc.us/docs/theory-of-concept-maps).

-If you are interested in how this concept map was created with Cotoami, here is a youtube video to demonstrate the process:

-Making a concept map with Cotoami - https://www.youtube.com/watch?v=YYQrsGnSoLU
+If you are interested in how this concept map was created with Cotoami, here is a youtube video to demonstrate the process: "Making a concept map with Cotoami" - https://www.youtube.com/watch?v=YYQrsGnSoLU

 ## Concept